Mr-Thack/grapejuice/documentation/src/docs/Installing-from-source/Debian-10-and-similar.md

 ---

-❗ This guide assumes that you've properly set up `sudo` on your Debian system and that dbus is properly configured.
-If you are using a display manager like `lightdm` or are using a desktop environment provided by the distributor, dbus should be in place properly.
+❗ This guide assumes that you've properly set up your Debian system.

-Don't know what any of that means?
-If you've installed Ubuntu, Linux Mint, or selected a desktop environment in the Debian installer, don't worry about this.

 ---